 An overview of Millennium Park

-The park was envisioned as a “gift” to the residents of the city, it completely transformed the ground-level parking and commuter railroad track space into a sprawling public centre which houses a multi-level car park and commuter rail station underneath it.
-By incorporating into the transit network of the city, Millennium Park is not only more accessible, but it further facilitates the use of public transit and pedestrian friendly spaces.
-The park also houses the Jay Pritzker Pavilion designed by Frank Gehry at its centre.
+The park was envisioned as a “gift” to the residents of the city, it completely transformed the ground-level parking and commuter railroad track space into a sprawling public center which houses a multi-level car park and commuter rail station underneath it.
+By incorporating into the transit network of the city, Millennium Park is not only more accessible, but it further facilitates the use of public transit and pedestrian-friendly spaces.
+The park also houses the Jay Pritzker Pavilion designed by Frank Gehry at its center.
 With its steel trellis spanning over the central lawn, the pavilion often hosts many musical concerts and events.
 Another major attraction is the Crown Fountain with its two fifty-foot tall towers separated by a wading pool.
-The towers are equipped with LCD screen which feature the portraits of the citizens of Chicago.
+The towers are equipped with an LCD screen that features the portraits of the citizens of Chicago.

 Such place-making elements are interspersed throughout the park which makes the stroll through this park a very enriching and engaging experience.
 The park design also employs features of universal design making it truly accessible to all, it also regularly hosts free events and thus, creates a space dedicated to people.

-These are just few of the many examples of contemporary public spaces which better the quality of life in metropolitan cities, provide spaces for recreation, interaction and relief and are designed for the diverse populations of cities.
+These are just a few of the many examples of contemporary public spaces that better the quality of life in metropolitan cities, provide spaces for recreation, interaction and relief and are designed for the diverse populations of cities.